abhayspawar/featexp/README.md

 # featexp
 Feature exploration for supervised learning.
 Helps with feature understanding, identifying noisy features, feature debugging, leakage detection and model monitoring.

 featexp draws plots similar to partial dependence plots, but directly from data instead of using a trained model like current implementations of pdp do.
+Since, it draws plots from data directly, it helps with understanding the features well and building better ML models.

 ```
 from featexp import get_univariate_plots